emmonmoses/digimedia/README.md

 # DigiMedia
-A simple and clean WordPress theme I developed based on the DigiMedia HTML5 template from https://templatemo.com/
+A simple and clean wordpress theme I developed based on the DigiMedia HTML5 template from https://templatemo.com/

 # Key Features
 Bootstrap 5,